 - Dismantlement of nuclear submarines

 1. Graduate Research Assistants

-GRAs are drawn from the Monterey Institute‘s student body and work for the program to form an integral part of their training in nonproliferation.
+GRAs are drawn from the MIIS‘s student body and work for the program to form an integral part of their training in nonproliferation.

 2. Visiting Fellows Program